Cal Cunningham: U.S. Army Reserve

 In 2002, Cunningham was commissioned in the Army Reserve, Judge Advocate General's Corps.
 He is a graduate of the Officer Basic Course, Airborne School, and the Judge Advocate Officer Advanced Course.
-Cunningham has served with the XVIII Airborne Corps at Fort Bragg, North Carolina, as a Special Assistant United States Attorney since 2005.

 From 2007 to 2008, Cunningham was mobilized as the senior trial counsel for the Multi-National Corps in Iraq.
 He was lead counsel in the first court-martial since 1968 of a contractor under the Uniform Code of Military Justice.
-In 2011 Cunningham was assigned to work with a special operations task force in Afghanistan.
+In 2011, Cunningham was assigned to work with a special operations task force in Afghanistan.

-State senate
+State Senate

 In November 2000, Cunningham was elected to represent the 23rd Senate district of the North Carolina General Assembly, which included parts of Davidson, Rowan, and Iredell Counties.
-At the time of his election, he was North Carolina’s youngest legislator.
-After his election, a defeated opponent challenged Cunningham’s eligibility on the basis that he had moved back to the district a few days too late to meet the requirement of having lived there for a full year, but the courts rejected the challenge.
-Cunningham declined to run for reelection after his district’s territory was split between three Republican-leaning districts.
+At the time of his election, he was North Carolina's youngest legislator.
+After his election, a defeated opponent challenged Cunningham's eligibility on the basis that he had moved back to the district a few days too late to meet the requirement of having lived there for a full year, but the courts rejected the challenge.
+Cunningham declined to run for reelection after his district's territory was split between three Republican-leaning districts.

-Post-senate career
+Post-State Senate career

 Cunningham worked at the Wallace & Graham law firm from 2003 until 2004, when he joined Kilpatrick Townsend.

 Since 2003, Cunningham has served as an appointee of the Governor on the Board of Trustees of Davidson County Community College.
 He also served as an appointee of the Governor on the North Carolina Banking Commission.
 He is a former vice chair of the Governor's Crime Commission.

 In 2013, Cunningham joined the environmental services company WasteZero as vice president, government affairs, and general counsel.
 WasteZero helps support pay-as-you-throw waste reduction systems which municipalities in North Carolina and elsewhere have debated implementing.
 Cunningham left WasteZero in March 2020, shortly after winning the Democratic nomination, but continues to work for the company as an independent contractor.

 U.S. Senate candidacies

 2010 primary campaign

 In 2010, Cunningham ran for the U.S. Senate seat held by Richard Burr.
 Retired NATO Supreme Allied Commander General Wesley Clark endorsed Cunningham, saying that he would be "the first veteran of the wars in Iraq and Afghanistan to serve in the U.S. Senate", as did the state's largest organization of teachers, the North Carolina Association of Educators.
-He finished second in the primary, but since no candidate received 40% of the vote, he advanced to a runoff with the first-place finisher, North Carolina Secretary of State Elaine Marshall, who ultimately won the nomination.
+He finished second in the primary, but since no candidate received 40% of the vote, he advanced to a runoff with the first-place finisher, North Carolina Secretary of State Elaine Marshall, who ultimately won the nomination with 60% of the vote.